cheezburger/cheezcap/README.md

    OptionsChecked = an array of keys in OptionsValues that should be checked (selected) ValidationCallback = optional custom validation callback (see example)

+## 5. Media Option
+Allows you to open a media library modal and get the URL for an item.
+If it's an image, a preview will display

+   new MediaOption(Name, Description, OptionID, Default )

+   Name = a human readable name for the option.
+   Description = a human readable description for the option.
+   OptionID = a machine readable option identifier, cannot have spaces and must be unique Default = a string as the default value for the option; if not specified, the default is ""

 ##
 ## Usage
 ##